Remedial notice review policy

 • Avoiding bias and conflicts of interest.

-We promise to be fair and independent when reviewing decisions.
-Here's how:
+EPA is fair and independent when reviewing decisions.
+The internal review officer::

-• The officer who completes your review must be someone at EPA who was not part of the original decision.
+• must be someone at EPA who was not part of the original decision.

-• The review officer will look at the EP Act's objectives, principles, and the all the relevant information, including any new information you provide, when making a decision.
+• will look at the EP Act's objectives, principles, and the all the relevant information, including any new information you provide, when making a decision.

-• The review officer has to give written reasons explaining their decision.
+• must give written reasons explaining their decision.

-The review officer will also look for opportunities to improve our processes and capabilities over time.
+The internal review officer will also look for opportunities to improve our processes and capabilities over time.

 Nature and scope of the review